Flag of New England: Pine tree flags

+The pine tree had initially represented the forests of New England, but by the early 1700s it also symbolized home rule; in 1691, 1711, 1722, and 1729, Parliament had passed laws with increasingly harsh punishments on those who would cut down pine trees in New England, but the colonists stubbornly resisted their enforcement.
 By the time of the American Revolution the pine flags gained more prominence.
 Pine flags were seen on Patriot New Englander naval vessels off the coast of Nova Scotia and on the Charles River.
 There are varying designs for these flags.
 These flags were red ensigns and featured an image of a pine, sometimes having the Cross of St. George and sometimes without it.
 The banners without the cross were reminiscent of the blank ensign of the Massachusetts Bay Colony however the blank field was now defaced with a green pine.

 Some controversy exists concerning which flag flew at the Battle of Bunker Hill in 1775 at the onset of the American Revolutionary War.
 An officer of the Royal Marines reported that no flags were used by the Americans, but John Trumbull placed a red flag with a pine tree in his 1786 painting The Death of General Warren at the Battle of Bunker's Hill, June 17, 1775.
 However, he later painted another version of this painting for the family of the fallen general which depicts a blue flag.
 Another variation commonly used to represent the battle has a blue field with a white canton, the canton quartered with St. George's Cross and a tree.